ph4iry/mybla/README.md

 when creating new components:

-1. add components to the `components/v3/` directory (ignore v1 and v2 directories as they are legacy code being updated)
+1. add components to the `components/v3/` directory (ignore other components directories as they are legacy code being updated)
 2. follow the naming convention: PascalCase for component names (e.g. `CoursePanel.tsx`)
 3. use TypeScript and include proper type definitions
 4. structure your component like this: